ianmaclarty/amulet/doc/quickstart.md

 The scene graph has a `group` node at the top. `group` nodes don't have any effect on the rendering and are only used to group other nodes together.
-The group nodes has 3 children, each of which is a `translate` node with a shape child.
+The group node has 3 children, each of which is a `translate` node with a shape child.
 The scene graph looks like this:

 ![](graphs/scene2.png)